 City Council’s June 15 Meeting

-Our City Council held a virtual meeting June 15 to continue this dialog with our community, and learn more about City initiatives and procedures concerning racial equity.
+Our City Council held a virtual meeting June 15 (watch online) to continue this dialog with our community, and learn more about City initiatives and procedures concerning racial equity.

 Topics covered included: